In 2011 The World Health Organisation classified radiofrequency radiation as ‘possibly carcinogenic’.

-This risk classification was based on an increased risk of glioma (malignant brain tumor) and acoustic neuroma (tumor in the hearing nerve.).
+This risk classification was based on an increased risk of glioma (malignant brain tumor) and acoustic neuroma (tumor of the hearing nerve.).
 For heavy users, the risk increased from 30 minutes daily use.
 Since then, there have been studies with similar findings.
-Currently some heavy users use their devices over 8 hour per day.
+Currently, many people use their devices all day long.

 There are several reasons that current ICNIRP and FCC standards are considered inadequate:

 - They are out of date, having been set in the 1990’s before wireless networks

 - The guidelines were based solely on preventing thermal effects, i.e. heating.
 But many peer-reviewed, published studies report non-thermal effects.
 This shows biological harm from exposure to weak microwave radiation levels.